HKECIA elects Wendy Lai as chair

 Global Sources VP becomes first woman to lead Hong Kong Convention and Exhibition Industry Association.
 She succeeds Stuart Bailey who steps down after a decade at the helm

-Wai’s election was confirmed at HKECIA’s annual general meeting on May 29, where she succeeded Bailey, who steps down after a decade at the helm.
-Bailey was named Honorary Life Chairman in recognition of his contribution to the association and the wider industry at the event in Hong Kong Convention and Exhibition Centre.
+Lai’s election was confirmed at HKECIA’s annual general meeting on May 29, where she succeeded Bailey, who steps down after a decade at the helm.
+Bailey was named Honorary Life President in recognition of his contribution to the association and the wider industry at the event in Hong Kong Convention and Exhibition Centre.

 Stuart Bailey receives the HKECIA Certificate of Honour from Wendy Lai